dd-bim/IfcGeoRef/Documentation/Documentation_v3.md

 - Possible reason: IFC-file does not contain reference objects -> if it occurs syntax is not valid against IFC schema
 - Proposed solution: ignore or new export in originating software (nevertheless Comparison-file will be written)

-**While Writing / Exporting files:**

-- Possible reason: no permission to write in the directory of the imported IFC-file
-- Proposed solution: copy IFC-file to a local directory and try again

 **While Opening Log and/or JSON files:**